Washington Senate passes bills aimed at helping consumers break out of debt

 Another bill, HB 1066, advanced through the Senate 31-17 and would prohibit debt collectors from initiating a lawsuit without filing it in court, a process known as “pocket service.”
 The practice allows collection companies to send a court summons and complaint to consumers before filing them in court.

-The process often leaves the consumers baffled over whether the documents are real and unaware that the 20-day deadline to respond begins when they receive the summons, not when they’re actually filed in court.
+The process can leave consumers baffled over whether the documents are real and unaware that the 20-day deadline to respond begins when they receive the summons, not when they’re actually filed in court.

 Under that process, allowed in the state’s Superior Court system, some debt collectors have been able to later file the case in court and win a default judgment the same day.
 Attorney General Bob Ferguson said he requested the legislation, which was sponsored by Rep. Christine Kilduff, D-University Place, after hearing from consumers stung by the practice.